Christian-Roedlach/ILPCR/README.md

 - Cupoch 0.2.11.0 [link](https://github.com/neka-nat/cupoch), supposed build directory: ~/cupoch/build
 - CUDA 11.4 (Laptop: 11.8) [link Xavier](https://developer.nvidia.com/embedded/jetpack-sdk-502), [link CUDA toolkit archive](https://developer.nvidia.com/cuda-toolkit-archive)

-The program is built with cmake and tested on NVIDIA Jetson Xavier NX (NVIDIA’s JetPack SDK 5.0.2) and Laptop Development device (Ubuntu 22.04 on WSL2 x64).
-Please see the thesis for deatils.
+The program is built with CMake and tested on NVIDIA Jetson Xavier NX (NVIDIA’s JetPack SDK 5.0.2) and a Laptop Development device (Ubuntu 22.04 on WSL2 x64).
+Please see the thesis for details.

 Please find the example CMake output files of the PCL and Cupoch libraries generated on the Xavier NX in ./CMakeLogs for the required build settings.